ayacoo/video-validator/README.md

 ## 1 Features

-* Checks if your Youtube or Vimeo videos are still available in the TYPO3 project
+* Checks if your YouTube or Vimeo videos are still available in the TYPO3 project
 * Can send you reports by email
 * Can use a custom report service
 * Can also check more media extensions through flexible extensibility